S. Yizhar: Literary career

 From the end of the 1930s to the 1950s, Yizhar published short novellas, among them Ephraim Goes Back to Alfalfa, On the Edge of the Negev, The Wood on the Hill, A Night Without Shootings, Journey to the Evening's Shores, Midnight Convoy, as well as several collections of short stories.
-His pen name was given to him by the poet and editor Yitzhak Lamdan, when in 1938 he published Yizhar's first story Ephraim Goes Back to Alfalfa in his literary journal Galleons.
+His pen name was given to him by the poet and editor Yitzhak Lamdan when in 1938 he published Yizhar's first story Ephraim Goes Back to Alfalfa in his literary journal Galleons.
 From then on, Yizhar signed his works with his pen name.

-In 1949, he published the novella Khirbet Khizeh, in which he described the fictional expulsion of Palestinian Arabs from their fictional village by the IDF during the 1948 Arab-Israeli War.
+In 1949, he published the novella Khirbet Khizeh, in which he described the fictional expulsion of Palestinian Arabs from their fictional village by the IDF during the 1948 Arab–Israeli War.
 It became a best-seller and in 1964 was included in the Israeli high school curriculum.
 In 1978, a controversy arose after a dramatization of Khirbet Khizeh by director Ram Loevy was aired on Israeli television.
 Shapira has lamented that, despite the publishing of Yizhar's novella decades earlier, Benny Morris was able, when he published The Birth of the Palestinian Refugee Problem, 1947–1949 in 1988, to announce "himself as the man who had laid bare the original sin of the State of Israel".

 In the late 1950s, his massive work Days of Ziklag appeared, comprising two volumes and more than a thousand pages.
 This work had a powerful impact on changing the outlook for Hebrew prose on the one hand, and "war literature" on the other.
 Although Yizhar remained in the public eye as an outstanding polemicist, he broke his decades-long literary silence only in 1992 with the publication of his novel, Mikdamot (Preliminaries).
 This was quickly followed by five additional new volumes of prose, both novels and collections of short stories, including Tsalhavim, Etsel Ha-Yam (At Sea), Tsedadiyim (Asides), and Malkomyah Yefehfiyah (Beautiful Malcolmia).
 His last work, Gilui Eliahu (Discovering Elijah), set in the period of the Yom Kippur War, was published in 1999 and later adapted for the stage.
 The play won first prize at the Acco Festival of Alternative Israeli Theatre in 2001.
 Yizhar also wrote stories for children in which he contended with the defining themes of his youth, as in Oran and Ange concerning the Israeli cultivation of citrus fruits; Uncle Moshe's Chariot, a memoir of the character of his famous great uncle Moshe Smilansky; and others.

 Academic career

 Yizhar was a professor of education at the Hebrew University of Jerusalem.
-In 1986-7 he was Visiting Writer at the Center for Jewish Studies at Harvard University.
+In 1986–1987 he was a Visiting Writer at the Center for Jewish Studies at Harvard University.
 He was a lecturer at Levinsky College in Tel Aviv into the late 1990s.